Last updated on Apr 10, 2026

 What is california request to postpone

-The California Request to Postpone Trial SC-150 is a legal document used by plaintiffs and defendants to request the postponement of a small claims trial in California.
+The California Request to Postpone Trial SC-150 is a legal document used by litigants to formally request a delay in small claims trial dates.

 pdfFiller scores top ratings on review platforms